What are you researching?

 Cinnamon

-Common spice with blood sugar-lowering properties.
-Ceylon (true) cinnamon preferred over cassia due to lower coumarin content.
-Modest evidence for fasting glucose reduction.
+Common kitchen spice with modest but consistent blood sugar-lowering properties.
+Ceylon ("true") cinnamon is preferred over cassia varieties due to lower coumarin content and better safety profile for long-term use.
+Effects are gentle but measurable in clinical studies.

 Metabolic syndrome